 Kepa (Athletic Bilbao)

 The Athletic Bilbao goalkeeper has been capped 22 times at Under-21 level for Spain but is still waiting for that elusive senior appearance.
-Following a loan spell at Real Valladolid in 2015-16, Kepa finally nailed down a starting berth at Bilbao on his return.
 The 22-year-old was first called into the Spain squad back in March following Pepe Reina’s withdrawal.

 Kepa has made six appearances in La Liga so far this season, keeping two clean sheets with one man of the match display.

 Having played at every youth level for Spain from the Under-17s upwards, Suso is targeting his first cap for the senior side.